-Andreas Koopmann began his career in 1979 as Assistant to the Chairman and CEO of Bruno Piatti AG, Switzerland, and from 1980 to 1982 was Assistant to a Group Executive at Motor Columbus AG, Holding, Switzerland.
-Since 1982, he has been at Bobst Group, starting as Vice President of Engineering and Manufacturing in Roseland, New Jersey, USA.
+Andreas Koopmann began his career in 1979 as Assistant to the Chairman and CEO of Bruno Piatti AG, Switzerland, and from 1980 to 1982 was Assistant to a Group Executive at Motor Columbus AG,

+Holding, Switzerland.
+From 1982, he was at Bobst Group, starting as Vice President of Engineering and Manufacturing in Roseland, New Jersey, USA.
 In 1989, he returned to Switzerland, holding a number of senior positions in the company, including member of the Group Executive Committee in charge of Manufacturing.
 He was a member of the Board of Directors for Bobst Group from 1998 to 2002 and was appointed as CEO in 1995, a position he held until May 2009.
+As of 2010, Andreas Koopmann was appointed Chairman of Alstom (Suisse) S.A. and Country President of the Group.

-Presently, he serves as Vice Chairman of Swissmem in Switzerland and as Board member of Credit Suisse Group, Switzerland, as well as of CSD Group, Switzerland.
+Presently, he serves as Vice Chairman of Swissmem in Switzerland and as Board member of Credit Suisse Group, Switzerland, CSD Group, Switzerland and Georg Fischer AG, Switzerland.